Navigating the Cost of a Loft Conversion in 2026: A Homeowner's Guide

 A detailed breakdown: where does the money go?

-According to 2026 data, a standard budget should roughly break down as follows:
+According to 2026 data, a standard budget breaks down roughly as:

-- Planning and permissions — up to 5%.
-Architect fees, structural engineer calculations and building control inspections.
+- Planning & permissions — up to 5% (architect, structural engineer, building control).

 Critical factors that influence your final quote